blue-stone-j/blue-stone-j.github.io/_posts/localization/2025-04-22-reflectance-models.md

 |Retroreflective |High |High |High| Flat or inverted V|
 |Subsurface Scatter |High |Medium |Medium| Gentle decline|

+for alphat

+1. The fall-off may be less smooth.
+2. There may be small fluctuations in return intensity even for fixed angle and distance.
+3. The surface acts like a low-brightness diffuse scatterer.

 Some materials may look similar to the human eye (in visible light) but have very different reflectivity in the infrared, vice versa.